How it Works

 Context

-MarcoPolo executes queries in your workspace and returns only summaries to the AI.
+MarcoPolo executes queries inside your workspace and returns only summaries to the AI.
 A 4MB query result becomes a 1KB summary in the conversation.
 This keeps the context window focused on reasoning, not raw data.

 But summaries alone aren't enough.
 Schemas don't tell your AI that "active users" means users with a session_start event in the last 30 days, or that the revenue column in invoices_eu is in EUR while orders.revenue is in USD.
 And schema alone won't teach it the right query syntax for Salesforce SOQL vs. PostgreSQL vs. ClickHouse.